andreasterrius/andreasterrius.github.io/_posts/2025-02-10-sdf-shadow-guide.md

 ### 2. Raster the 3D scene as normal.
 In this step, you basically just render the scene as normal.
-1. Load the render_shader
+1. Load the `render_shader`

-    The render_shader is just a normal blinn-phong shader from LearnOpenGL tutorials, we will modify it with raymarching on the next step.
+    The render_shader is just a normal [blinn-phong shader](https://en.wikipedia.org/wiki/Blinn%E2%80%93Phong_reflection_model), we will modify it with raymarching on the next step.

     ```c++
       auto render_shader = Shader(